liplum/str2bool.js/README.md

 - "false"
 - "0"

+[strict mode] The following strings will be considered as `undefined`:

-In strict mode, any non-empty string like "javascript" and "node.js" will result in `undefined`.
+- any non-empty string like "javascript" and "node.js"

 If `trim` is true, the strings containing only whitespace characters will be trimmed to an empty string, and be considered as `false`.